 If you find yourself in a situation where you are being pressured into sexual activities you do not want, things you can do include:

 - State clearly what you do not want to do.
-Remember, you do not need to feel any obligation to do something you are not comfortable doing.
+Remember, you do not have to do something you are not comfortable doing.

-- Remain aware of your surroundings and how you can get away.
+- Remain aware of your surroundings and how you can get away if needed.

-- Have a special codeword with a friend or family member that you can say if you call them during a situation in which you are being pressured into unwanted sex.
+- Create a special code word or sentence you can use with a friend or family member.
+You can call them and say it if you are being pressured into unwanted sex.